 Add and Remove Bun Packages on Ubuntu

 Add packages to a project the same way you would with npm.
-Bun resolves and installs dependencies significantly faster because it uses a global module cache and parallel downloads.
+Bun resolves dependencies into a global cache, then links or copies them into the project depending on the platform and install strategy.

 bun add express

-For development-only dependencies like linters or test frameworks, use the -d flag.
+For development-only dependencies like linters or formatters, use the -d flag.

 bun add -d prettier